 Where we work

 We currently serve and have outreach teams in the following Texas counties: Dallas, Tarrant, Denton, Collin, Hood, Johnson, Rockwall, Parker, Ellis, Bell, Williamson, Brazos, Fort Bend, Travis, Tom Green and Bexar.
 We also have a team that brings our program into the state prison facility for youth (TJJD/TYC) in Brownwood, TX on a regular basis.
-In addition, we now have affiliate organizations bringing our youth program across Arkansas, Corpus Christi, Texas, El Paso, Texas, and Orlando, Florida juvenile detention centers.
+In addition, we now have affiliate organizations bringing our youth program across Arkansas, Corpus Christi, Texas, El Paso, Texas, Abilene, TX and Orlando, Florida juvenile detention centers.
+Our empowerment work (direct victim services) is currently offered in the Dallas/Fort Worth Metroplex.

 We will continue to expand across Texas and partner with other affiliate organizations in other states, working to reach as many youth as possible with a prevention message, identify victims through outreaches and trainings and empowering survivors on their journey to freedom.